wilfred-dev/wilfred/docs/commands_and_syntax.md

 - `--version` - Print version and exit.
 - `--path` - Print paths for configurations and server data.
-- `console` - Attatches the terminal to the console of a server (view running log, send commands).
+- `console` - Attaches the terminal to the console of a server (view running log, send commands).
-  - Required argument `NAME` - Name of server.
+  - Required argument `NAME` - Name of the server.
 - `create` - Create a new server.
   - Optional option `--console` - Attach to console of server immediately after server start.
-  - Optional option `--detach` - Skip waiting for installation to finish (useful for games that take some time to install).
+  - Optional option `--detach` - Skip waiting for the installation to finish (useful for games that take some time to install).
 Installation process continues in the background.
 - `delete` - Delete already existing server.
-  - Required argument `NAME` - Name of server.
+  - Required argument `NAME` - Name of the server.
 - `edit` - Edit already existing server.
-  - Required argument `NAME` - Name of server.
+  - Required argument `NAME` - Name of the server.
 - `images` - List all images.
   - Optional option `--refresh` - Updates all default image configs from GitHub.
-- `kill` - Kill container of running server.
+- `kill` - Kill container of a running server.
-  - Required argument `NAME` - Name of server.
+  - Required argument `NAME` - Name of the server.
-- `servers` - List existing servers, prints as table.
+- `servers` - List existing servers, prints as a table.
 - `setup` - Used for initial configuration, set the path for storing server files.
-- `start` - Start server.
+- `start` - Start the server.
-  - Required argument `NAME` - Name of server.
+  - Required argument `NAME` - Name of the server.
-- `stop` - Gracefully stop container, sends stop command and waits for container to die.
+- `stop` - Gracefully stop the container, sends stop command and waits for the container to die.
-  - Required argument `NAME` - Name of server.
+  - Required argument `NAME` - Name of the server.